-The Council does not currently pay bonuses, operate a performance related pay system or Earn-Back (withholding an element of base pay related to performance) for chief officers within the scope of this statement as it believes that it has sufficiently strong performance management arrangements in place to ensure high performance from its senior officers.
+The Council does not currently pay bonuses for chief officers within the scope of this statement (notwithstanding the link between incremental progression and pay noted above) as it believes that it has sufficiently strong performance management arrangements in place to ensure high performance from its senior officers.
 Any areas of under-performance are addressed rigorously.